What is 'Tales Of The Moonsea'?

 they exist, post only if you have additional information about the bug,

 such as it happening in different circumstances or expanding on the

 Where do I report an exploit I have found?

 NEVER post an exploit on the forums!
 Always send an email to

 so we can deal with it.
 Please do not "experiment" with the

 I have an idea for a plot / event.
 Who do I speak to?

 DM you trust, in order to get preliminary feedback on your idea.
-If it
+If

-you get positive feedback, write an application following the usual
+you get positive feedback, write it up

 Bear in mind initial positive feedback is no guarantee of approval.